 THE 6-STEP MONITORING PROCESS

-• Dissemination and use of information: Share the results of your monitoring with relevant stakeholders (this can be within your organization or with external partners).
-This step is often poorly managed in companies.
-Without proper planning of this dissemination/sharing phase, monitoring often remains an individual activity, the preserve of a few individuals.
-Monitoring then struggles to demonstrate its effectiveness at the organizational level, to create strategic value, and consequently to motivate sufficient resources (human and financial).
-In organizations that master the entire monitoring process, including this final step, not only are resources mobilized, but the role of the monitors takes on a valuable strategic dimension.
+Due to a lack of careful planning regarding the dissemination and sharing phase of competitive intelligence, it often remains an individual activity, the preserve of a select few.
+Consequently, competitive intelligence struggles to demonstrate its effectiveness at the organizational level, to create strategic value, and therefore to attract sufficient human and financial resources.
+In organizations that master the entire competitive intelligence process, including this final stage, not only are resources mobilized, but the role of intelligence analysts also takes on a valuable strategic dimension.

-• Evaluation: Finally, evaluate the entire process at regular intervals.
+6. Evaluation: Finally, evaluate the entire process at regular intervals.
 Was the information gathered useful?
 Was the process efficient?
 What could be improved for next time?
 How many requests for in-depth analysis (deep dive) were generated during the semester, for example?

 WHY IS SCIENTIFIC AND TECHNICAL MONITORING SO IMPORTANT?